MoOx/phenomic/docs/content/docs/usage/collections.md

 As you can see, this file contains all pages, indexes and posts.

-The easiest way to get some data is to use the Statinamic helper:
+The easiest way to get some data is to use the Phenomic helper:

 ```js
 // es6